Chettinad chicken curry.

 The spices, the thick almost dry gravy in this dish make it one of the popular Indian chicken curry dishes out there.

 Most Indian curry dishes are a little complicated for a cook who’s just starting with the basics.

 Not because of the difficulty in making them but they usually have a few steps or shall we say building blocks to complete the dish.

 (The first steps).

-As mentioned earlier, most Indian curries like the chicken Chettinad have layers of flavours.
+As mentioned earlier, most Indian curries like chicken Chettinad have layers of flavors.